Ruth Edna Kelley: Biography

 Kelley was born in Lynn, Massachusetts, on April 8, 1893, the only child of Charles F. Kelley, a carpenter, and his wife Mary.
-She grew up in Lynn, and received a master of arts degree in literature, magna cum laude, from Radcliffe College.
+She grew up in Lynn, and graduated from Lynn High School.
+She received a master of arts degree in literature, magna cum laude, from Radcliffe College.
+She was a librarian at the Lynn Public Library from 1917 until her retirement in 1955.

 The Book of Hallowe'en was Kelly's first book.
 Her second book, A Life of Their Own (1947), dealt with immortality and spirituality.

-Kelley died in Marblehead, Massachusetts, at the age of 88.
+Kelley resided in Lynn for most of her life.
+In c.
+1977 she moved to Marblehead, Massachusetts where she lived until her death at the age of 88.
+She died in Marblehead on March 4, 1982.